Blue Moon Set

 Blue Moon Set is the fourth solo album by Irish ambient musician Seamus Ó Muíneacháin.
 The album was broadcast on several major radio stations, including BBC Radio 6, RTÉ, KEXP, and WFMU, and received a positive critical reception.

 Background and release

-The album was recorded in O'Muineachain's hometown of Belmullet, Co.
-Mayo, Ireland, from January to March 2020, and was subsequently released during the first wave of the COVID-19 pandemic in the Republic of Ireland.
-The album had its premier on KDHX on the 17th of March 2020, and was released three days later, both digitally and as a limited edition blue cassette tape, on March 20.
+The album was recorded in O'Muineachain's hometown of Belmullet, County Mayo, Ireland, from January to March 2020, and was subsequently released during the first wave of the COVID-19 pandemic in the Republic of Ireland.
+The album had its premier on KDHX on 17 March 2020, and was released three days later, both digitally and as a limited edition blue cassette tape, on March 20.
 Several music videos were created for the album, including a video for 'Slow Closing Day' by Irish experimental film-maker Maximilian Le Cain.